 Together, he and his wife Rán have 9 daughters, each one associated with aspects of the sea.

 We hear little of the deeds of Angrboda, but her children encircle the destinies of all living things.

-This giantess is a consort of Loki and together they produce children that strike fear into the hearts of gods and mortals alike.
+Angrboda is a consort of Loki and together they produce children that strike fear into the hearts of gods and mortals alike.
 Angrboda and Loki together celebrate the birth of three children, each one more fearsome than the last.